tonghia/transaction-history/README.md

 Actually, there are 2 ways to execute the program, differentiate by the flag `-workernum`.

-The normal way (run without flag `workernum`), will run the program in single execution path (the program main thread) sequentially.
+The normal way (run without flag `workernum`), will run the program in single execution path (the program main goroutine) sequentially.
 It has 3 attributes: testability, modifiability, and usability.

 The second way is running the program with flag `workernum` with an integer argument greater than 1.
 The program will split the input into chunks and process each chunk concurrently with native goroutine and channel.
 The implementation of concurency model in Go will automatically enable parallel behind the scene.
 This way my program will replace **testability** attribute with **performance** attribute.